Scenario-Guided LLM-based Mobile App GUI Testing: Empirical Evaluation

-To collect the bug detection information, we analyze the runtime logs to obtain error messages that both relate to the app under test and match the required timestamps, thereby confirming the bugs revealed during the test generation process.
-The results are shown in \tabref{tab:rq5}.
-For traditional automated testing approaches, we manually check whether the bugs found are within the target testing scenarios or not, which we list as ``\textit{SCN}'' in \tabref{tab:rq5}, while the number of all the bugs found are listed as ``\textit{ALL}'' in \tabref{tab:rq5}.
-ScenTest and \toolname only detect bugs within the target testing scenarios.
-Besides, we have confirmed that all the bugs found are crash bugs.
-We have reported the bugs detected by \toolname to the app developers, and 85.84\% of the bugs are confirmed or fixed.
+To evaluate the bug detection effectiveness of \toolname, we compare it against both traditional and scenario-based automated GUI testing approaches.
+For traditional methods: Monkey \cite{monkey}, Stoat \cite{su2017guided}, and PIRLTest \cite{yu2024effective}, we follow common experimental practice by executing each approach for two hours per task and recording all detected crashes.
+For scenario-based approaches: GPTDroid \cite{liu2024make}, ASOT \cite{su2025automated}, ScenTest \cite{yu2024practical}, and \toolname, we do not impose a fixed time limit, since these methods are designed to terminate automatically upon completing the target testing scenario exploration.

-Regarding the bug detection capability of \toolname, we have several findings from \tabref{tab:rq5}.
-Firstly, some commercial apps have higher development quality, resulting in a lower probability of detecting bugs in core functionality scenarios.
-Secondly, for some basic functionality scenarios, such as calculators, the probability of bugs is also lower due to their extensive use and relatively simple functionality, leading to mature apps with fewer bugs under these scenarios.
-Notably, in more complex functionality scenarios such as ``Translation'', ``Shopping'', and ``Login'', \toolname demonstrates a higher efficiency in bug detection, with the number of bugs in these scenarios significantly exceeding those in other scenarios, such as the ``Calculation'' scenario, where no bugs are detected.
-Additionally, we manually test the apps where no bugs are detected and confirm that these apps indeed have no bugs in the corresponding functionality scenarios.
+We identify detected bugs by analyzing runtime logs and filtering error messages that match the timestamps of the executed test operations, ensuring that each reported issue corresponds to an actual app failure.
+The results are summarized in \tabref{tab:rq2new}.
+For traditional automated testing tools, we manually classify bugs into two categories: those occurring within the predefined testing scenarios (marked as ``SCN'' in \tabref{tab:rq2new}) and the total number of detected bugs across the entire app (marked as ``ALL'').
+For scenario-based approaches, all detected bugs are inherently within the target testing scenarios, as their exploration is scenario-constrained.
+In other words, these bugs are primarily crash failures observed through runtime logs or abnormal application termination while the scenario is being executed.
+All recorded bugs are manually confirmed as crash bugs.
+Moreover, 83.02\% of the bugs detected by \toolname have been verified or fixed by the corresponding app developers, confirming the practical relevance of the findings.